Is Family Constellation Therapy Effective?

 For example, a client may come with a recurring pattern of feeling rejected in relationships despite wanting closeness and connection.

-In this sense, effectiveness often comes not from fixing a problem, but from seeing it within a larger context and discovering new possibilities for connection, understanding, and choice.
+In this sense, effectiveness often comes not from fixing a problem, but from seeing it within a larger context and discovering new possibilities for understanding, connection, and choice.

 Family Constellation Session Video Demonstration